kch/ack-tmbundle/README.md

 Usage
 -----

-Type ` ⌘⇧A` to ack your project in TextMate... 'nuff said.
+Type ` ⌘⇧A` to ack your project in TextMate… 'nuff said.

 You can learn more about ack at <http://betterthangrep.com>.